Milofow/Milofow/Research/Cultural differences & ethics research.md

 ### Which ethical aspects play a role in your project?
 Design patterns, privacy and to ensure that some parts of code work perfectly.
-Regarding my own project to be ethical I need to make sure only the house owner can control his devices and not people from outside for example.
+Regarding my own project, to be ethical I need to make sure only the house owner can control his devices and not people from outside for example.
 So that his privacy is protected.
-Because my code works with physical objects it needs to work perfectly, to avoid devices not working anymore or can't be controlled.
-In our group project it's our duty to create a clear navigation through the application so people don't buy something by mistake.
+Because my code works with physical objects it needs to work perfectly, to avoid devices not working anymore or not being able to be controlled.
+In our group project it's our duty to create a clear navigation through the application so people don't order something by mistake.

 <br>

 ### Do you foresee ethical conflicts caused by your software?
 What kind of?
-Well I have my own project what is only mend to be for my own use, so there won't be any.
+Well I have my own project that is only meant to be for my own use, so there won't be any.
 But as group project we have real customers who could be using our software.
 Luckily our product won't be implemented directly, because it could cause some real issues publishing it like this.
 For starters all our communication is not protected, so maybe sensitive data could be retrieved by third parties.
 Which violates people's privacy, so it's not optimal designed with the public in mind (yet).
-If my software in my individual project is not working correctly people from the outside could control physical devices in my home, what is seriously
+If the software in my individual project is not working correctly, people from the outside could control physical devices in my home and that would be very unfortunately.

 <br>

 ### Can you do something to avoid or minimize these conflicts?
 Being aware of them is step one to avoiding conflicts.
 Keep checking your implementations regularly and try to check it for ethical violations.
 A second thing to do is a code review, it could be that you developed something not ethical unintentionally, that someone else does notice.
 Test your UX alot to verify you don't have bad design patterns and everything you have in mind works correctly.
-Conclusion is ask a lot of feedback from different users.
+In conclusion, always ask a lot of feedback from different users.